Job seeking and work safety

 Safety while job-seeking

 Safety starts before you get your job.
 When you are looking for work, think safety.

 Safe and approved channels like this website, Job Centres, employment agencies, the Apprenticeship Finder and major recruitment websites will contain safer opportunities.
-But if you only stick to these, you may miss some good jobs.

 When you are are looking for work, whether it is your first job after school, or part-time work alongside study, always: